 Metering Modes: The Ultimate Guide

-• Center-weighted average metering prioritizes the scene’s center
+• Center-weighted average metering: Prioritizes the center of the scene.

 Do you want to know about the different metering modes offered by your camera?
 Do you want to know how to choose the best metering mode, no matter your situation?